 A cycling tour of Lille

 On a Sunday morning, in glorious sunshine, we met up with our guide Florent at Café Restaurant Le Corfou, on Quai de la Citadelle.
 Our tour started with a ride through the park alongside the canal in the shade of a lovely avenue of trees.
-It was glorious and I could have spent a few hours just cycling around the park – it seemed big enough!
+It was perfect and I could have spent a few hours just cycling around the park – it seemed big enough.

-We actually visited a number of parks and some squares and the pretty cobbled streets of Lille with regular stops for Florent to tell us about any points of interest we passed.
-It was a great morning and I’m so glad I can still ride a bike!
+But there were more parks, lovely squares and the pretty cobbled streets of Lille to explore, with regular stops for Florent to tell us about any points of interest we passed.
+It was a great morning and I’m so glad I can still ride a bike.

 The city of Lille was founded by two giants, Lydéric and Phinaert.
 They are carved in stone at the foot of the City Hall belfry, a UNESCO World Heritage Site.

 The only downside of cycling in Lille is the cobblestones.
 They’re a real boneshaker.